tran-d/BigVooga/doc/DESIGN_PLAN.md

 Game Authoring Environment:

-The game authoring environment will consist of a left side tab with menu options and item properties, a top tab with defaultSprites/mySprites tabs and their imageviews below, and a map display (image of UI below).
+The game authoring environment will consist of a left side tab with menu options and item properties, a top tab with defaultSprites/mySprites tabs and their imageviews below, and a map display (images of UI in doc folder).
 This map display will be a grid of customizable size, with each square being able to be occupied by one or more object.
 One can view and edit the properties of objects by clicking them.
 He/she can add them to the gridpane by dragging and dropping them either onto a square, which it will snap into, and can remove them from the gridpane by dragging the object into the trashcan.